brucemack/brucemack.github.io/ampersand/index.md

 Again, I'm not going to describe CGNAT in detail here - you can look it up.
 If you are using CGNAT, the bottom line is:
 * Your address/port number **as they appear on the outside network** are unpredictable because they are assigned dynamically by the carrier.
+Your address/port may change between calls.
 * Even if you figured out your outside address/port number, the carriers don't support the ability to open the network for **unsolicited** inbound traffic to your node.
+They really don't want you to be running servers.

 There is a CGNAT (Total Wireless) 4G/LTE hotspot at my repeater site so I've been experimenting with solutions to this problem.
 What follows is a description of some IAX2 protocol extensions that I've implemented to solve the CGNAT